 If you provide feedback through an anonymous feedback survey following your session, that feedback may be shared with the trained staffer assisting you, and with personnel at RAINN, if applicable, and the DoD.
 However, the feedback will be anonymous, and we will not ask for your name or any personal information, or attach any feedback to information that you provide during your Safe Helpline session.

-Personally Identifiable Information: "Personally Identifiable Information" is information about you that would identify you, such as your name or address.
-The Safe Helpline is intended to be an anonymous service and you will NOT be asked to provide your name, address, telephone number or e-mail address, at any time during your use of the Safe Helpline.
-In fact, RAINN specifically requests, for your own safety and anonymity, that you do not provide any such Personally Identifiable Information when you use the Safe Helpline.
+Personally Identifiable Information: “Personally Identifiable Information” is information about you that would identify you, such as your name or address.
+The Safe Helpline is intended to be an anonymous service and you will NOT be asked to provide your name, address, telephone number or e-mail address, at any time during your use of the Safe Helpline, unless you choose to receive follow-up support services.
+In fact, RAINN specifically requests, for your own safety and anonymity, that you do NOT provide any such Personally Identifiable Information when you use the Safe Helpline.

 Note that while no Personally Identifiable Information will be asked, trained staffers may ask your location and branch of military service in order to provide you with referrals for ongoing support.

 The information and text conveyed by you to our trained staffers during your online chat session is intended to be part of a private conversation between you and the trained staffer, and will NOT be recorded, stored, saved, or catalogued by RAINN other than any information provided that is not Personally Identifiable Information and which will only be used in aggregate reports.
 Additionally, in order to determine usage levels and average session length, and for other record keeping purposes, an entry will be made in a database containing the start and stop time of each session.